HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition

 \subsection{Sphere Tracing}

-\Cref{fig:sphere_tracing} shows a visualization of number of steps a sphere tracer~\cite{Hart:1996:STG} takes to render the shapes obtained by SAL, DiGS, StEik, and our method.
-Our method leads to the least amount of iterations on average, since it generates smooth and accurate signed distance functions, which are crucial for rendering high-quality surfaces.
-More results can be found in the supplementary material.
+\Cref{fig:sphere_tracing} visualizes the number of steps a sphere tracer~\cite{Hart:1996:STG} takes to render the shapes obtained by SAL, DiGS, StEik, and our method.
+Our method has the fewest iterations on average, since it provides the most accurate level sets.
+More results can be found in the supplement.